M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

   - Lets you focus on what the object does instead of how it does it.
   - Greatly improves code reusability & maintainability!
   - Data abstraction can be used to provide security for the data from the unauthorized methods.
-  - A non-abstract approach is hard coding every possiblility in every use case.
+  - A non-abstract approach is hard coding every possibility in every use case.
 Abstraction removes this complexity.
 If you were creating a coffee machine, an abstract example would be a machine with a single button: _Make Coffee_.
 You don't need to know all of the additional steps.

 - ***Polymorphism***: A method can have multiple implementations (overriding & overloading).